pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 Menu **whenever you reach L21**:
 - Use the two Rare Candies on Nido
 - Teach Thrash over Tackle (slot 2) or over Poison Sting (slot 4) if no Paras
-- Swap Thrash to slot 1 before using it
+- Swap Thrash to slot 1 the next fight (Select → Down → Select → A)

 #4 - Lass:
 - Pidgey: Thrash or HA + PS